 Spend time rediscovering yourself and everything you love about yourself to keep the blaming at bay.
 The more you love about yourself, your friends, family and hobbies, the less time you will have to even spend thinking about bullying or other negative news and details in your life.
 Spending less time thinking of bullying will ultimately allow you to care less about the situation in its entirely, keeping the bully from being interested in picking on you or choosing you as a target.

 Embrace yourself and be proud of who you are to keep bullies at bay.
 The more you love yourself and appreciate the qualities you have, the less likely you are to be viewed as a target for bullying.
 It is important to appreciate yourself and feel confident in who you are to eliminate any stress associated with bullies and other individuals who simply enjoy being mean to one another.

 If you have severe anxiety and depression that has stemmed from your past encounters with bullies, it is important to consider the option of working together with a professional counselor or therapist.
-Visiting counseling sessions and talking openly with a therapist is a way for you to find relief from your feels you have regarding bullying and how it has impacted your life negatively and how it has affected you emotionally.
+Visiting counseling sessions and talking openly with a therapist is a way for you to find relief from the feels you have regarding bullying and how it has impacted your life negatively and how it has affected you emotionally.
 Counseling and therapy is possible in individual sessions as well as with group therapy options that allow others who have been bullied to join into the sessions themselves.

 Having an understanding of bullying and the different types of bullying that are most common today is a way to gain insight into the world of bullying and how to go about protecting yourself if you have been a victim.
 Handling bullying in school, the workplace, or even in public can be done with the right attitude and frame of mind, regardless of who the bully may be to you.